Hasselblad 500C

 Hunt, B. 2024.
 Film Camera Zen: A Guide to Finding the Perfect Film Camera.
 Los Angeles: Chronicle Chroma.
 A Hasselblad is on the cover, and it’s written up on pp. 52-57.

-Karlsten, E. (text), V. Hasselblad, P. Halsman, L. Nilsson, et al. (photos).
+Karlsten, E. (text), with photos by V. Hasselblad, P. Halsman, L. Nilsson, and others.
 1981.
 Hasselblad.
 Stockholm: Gullers International.

 Victor Hasselblad is described as a visionary who had the ability to ‘attract talented employees and to inspire them to share his own enthusiasm’ (pp. 22, 35).